-JOHN IRVING is Professor of Performance Practice at Trinity Laban Conservatoire of Music and Dance, London, Associate Fellow of The Institute of Musical Research, School of Advanced Study, University of London, and Honorary President of University College London’s Chamber Music Society.
-Previously Director of the IMR – the UK’s national music research institution – John has been Professor of Music at the University of Bristol and Trinity Laban Conservatoire of Music and Dance.
+JOHN IRVING is Professor of Performance Practice at Trinity Laban Conservatoire of Music and Dance, London, Professor of Fortepiano at the Royal Birmingham Conservatoire of Music, and Honorary President of University College London’s Chamber Music Society.
+Previously Director of the Institute of Musical Research – the UK’s national music research institution – John has been Professor of Music at the University of Bristol and Trinity Laban Conservatoire of Music and Dance.
 He is also a visiting fortepiano professor at the Royal Birmingham Conservatoire of Music.
 He now focuses exclusively on his performing career as a fortepianist and harpsichordist, and with acclaimed period-instrument group, Ensemble DeNOTE at venues such as St. John’s, Smith Square, the Barbican’s Milton Court, and the Valletta International Baroque Festival.
 His CD recordings have garnered 5* and 4* reviews.
 He is a regular expert speaker for Martin Randall Travel and The Cultural Travel Company, leading recent visits to Salzburg and Stockholm.